salatfreak/pyromaniac/docs/recipes-structure.md

 it in a file named *main.pyro* in your repository's root directory.

-Even though excess positional command line parameters to *Pyromaniac* will be passed on to your main component, it is recommended to place your customizations in a configuration file instead, as described in the next section.
+Even though excess positional command line parameters to *Pyromaniac* will be [passed on to your main component][main-args], it is usually recommended to place your customizations in a configuration file instead, as described in the next section.

-If you follow these conventions, you will be able to consistently just run `pyromaniac . > config.ign` in your project's root directories, instead of having to document project-specific build commands.
+There are some valid use-cases for main component arguments though.
+If you would like to configure a set of multiple hosts through your project, you could place host-specific configuration in files like *hosts/\<host>.toml* and require a `host: str` argument to decide which one to load.
+If you would like to be able to generate a slightly adjusted version of your server config for local testing, you could add an optional `testing: bool = False` argument.
+Your final *Pyromaniac* invocation could look like this: `pyromaniac . -- my-host --testing`.

 You have a lot of freedom in how your `main.pyro` produces its final result.
-Splitting your configurations up and organizing them in trees of components and libraries is where *Pyromaniac* shines, though.
+Splitting your configurations up and organizing them in trees of components and libraries is where *Pyromaniac* shines though.

+[main-args]: components-signature.html#passing-arguments-to-the-main-component

 ## Configuration
 *Pyromaniac* makes it very easy to build abstractions and keep your